JSinkler713/todo-walkthrough-hooks/sprints/Sprint2.md

 ### PAUSE!

 Everything up to this point is most of what you need to know about using react for a simple website NOT using a back-end.
-From here on out we will be writing code to communicate with our back-end api `super-crud`.
+From here on out we will be writing code to communicate with our back-end api `sei-111-todo-backend`.

 We can still access our originating `index.html` page to include cdn links.
 Lets add two fonts from Google's Fonts API.
 Add this above the other `<link>` tags in the `<head>` tag